 When you focus on the payment, the salesperson and their finance manager can play around with the rest of the numbers.
 For example, it’s easy to get a low payment when you extend the loan out to seven or eight years.
-Unless you to the math to determine the total cost, you’ll never get an apples-to-apples comparison.
+Unless you do the math to determine the total cost, including interest, you’ll never get an apples-to-apples comparison.

 In general, you want the shortest loan possible with a payment you can afford.
 You don't want the length of the loan to exceed the vehicle's powertrain warranty, if possible, because you'll be exposed to the potential of expensive repair costs while you still have car payments.

-“What are you driving now?” might seem like a harmless question from a dealer representative, but it’s really a negotiation tactic for them to work your trade-in into the transaction.
+“What are you driving now?” might seem like a harmless question from someone at a car dealer, but it’s really a negotiation tactic for them to work your trade-in into the transaction.
 You, on the other hand, want your trade-in to be a separate transaction.
 Saying that you haven’t decided what you are going to do with your old car might put them off for a time, but know that they’re going to continue to try to make it part of the deal.